Ariels713/Sprint-Challenge--User-Interface/README.md

 1. If you were to describe semantic HTML to the next cohort of students, what would you say?

+    Semantic HTML in enssence is the grammar used to write HTML.
+Without an exclamation point we  wouldn't understand someones excitement when describing an excitng moment.
+Questions would read as statements.
+So on and so fourth.

 2. Name two big differences between ```display: block;``` and ```display: inline;```.

+    Display block means the content is displayed as a block.  the content will have some white space above and below it.
+No other elements can be set next to it.

+    Display inline means the contents/elements are displayed 'on a line' and not a box.

 3. What are the 4 areas of the box model?

+    Border, Margin, Padding, content.

 4. While using flexbox, what axis does the following property work on: ```align-items: center```?
+    The answer depends on if the axis is set to column or row.
+If column, align-items works on the verticle line.
+If the it's set to row, align items would affect the content horizontally.

 5. Explain why git is valuable to a team of developers.

+    Git (although complicated) helps teams collaborate, share, and expirment on code without effecting the master (original code).
+You can look back to check on any changes you (and others) have made in the past.
+It's a safe guard in many ways.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.